Quick Start

 Tip: You can express a manual tremolo with repeatedly tapping the bottom part of the controller.

-You can adjust the size, position and direction of the sound controller in the utilities screen, accessed from the menu.
+You can change the size and position of the sound controller on the utility screen.

 Banner